HomeSpan/HomeSpan/README.md

 * **HomeSpan now supports the ESP32-C5!**

   * the ESP32-C5 has the ability to use both the **5.0 GHz** and **2.4 GHz** WiFi bands
     * added WiFi band information to all log file output to indicate which band is being used
   * to require the ESP-C5 to use the 5.0 GHz band, add the following to the `setup()` function in your sketch:
     * `WiFi.STA.begin(); WiFi.setBandMode(WIFI_BAND_MODE_5G_ONLY);`
+    * note: `setBandMode()` is only available in Arduino-ESP32 Core 3.3.0 or greater
   * see [WiFi and Ethernet Connectivity](docs/Networks.md) for details

 ### Updates and Corrections